opconty/keras_std_plus_plus/readme.md

 ## Dataset

-We only trained STD++ on [ICDAR2017RCTW](https://arxiv.org/abs/1708.09585) dataset, training and testing images can be downloaded from [official site](http://rctw.vlrlab.net/dataset/) for Task1 Text Localization, and we make STD++ annotations available on [baiduyun, code: nuti](https://pan.baidu.com/s/16HgPa5Xy0I7vv4j8tGSmjQ).
+We trained STD++ on MTWI2018 dataset, training and testing images can be downloaded from [this site](https://tianchi.aliyun.com/competition/entrance/231685/information) for Text Localization, and we make STD++ annotations available on [baiduyun, code: nuti](https://pan.baidu.com/s/16HgPa5Xy0I7vv4j8tGSmjQ).

 ## License